List of Red Dwarf episodes: Red Dwarf X (2012)

 Red Dwarf returned for its first full series since 1999 in October 2012 for six new episodes written by Doug Naylor filmed before a live audience.
 It was released on DVD and Blu-ray on 19 November 2012.
 All four original cast members from Back to Earth reprised their roles.

 Red Dwarf XI (2016)

 It was confirmed on 2 May 2015 that an eleventh and twelfth series of Red Dwarf (consisting of six episodes each) would be filmed in late 2015 and early 2016 for Dave.
 After the announcement, Craig Charles resigned his role on Coronation Street to focus on filming for both new series.
 Red Dwarf XI began broadcast in September 2016.

 Red Dwarf XII (2017)

 Filming on Red Dwarf XII began in early 2016.

 Red Dwarf: The Promised Land (2020)

-UKTV announced in October 2019 that a feature-length special would see production, to air in 2020.
+In 2018, Naylor confirmed discussions were being held about commissioning another series of Red Dwarf, though suggested that a stage show or a film could also be possibilities.
+UKTV would announce in October 2019 that a feature-length special would see production, to be filmed later in the same year.